digbmc/germantown-y/docs/metadata-docs.md

 #### Rearranging the order of the Elements in the Preview
 This process is similar to [*How to Change Metadata Order*](#how-to-change-metadata-order).
 Follow the directions there for rearranging the preview elements.

+### Compound Objects and Multiple Objects
+Compound objects are items in the archive that contain multiple types of files displayed together.
+A more in-depth tutorial on how to add this type of item can be found on [Collection Builder’s Compound Object Tutorial](https://collectionbuilder.github.io/cb-docs/docs/metadata/compound-objects/).
+Additionally, the tutorial explains multiple items, a type of items specifically designed for displaying image files together.
+Read [Adding Compound and Multiple Objects](#adding-compound-and-multiple-objects) for a brief tutorial on how to create both types of items.

+#### Adding Compound and Multiple Objects
+If not already done, add a column named parentid to the metadata CSV through the spreadsheet editor.
+We will need this since compound objects are made up of child and parent items.
+The parent item represents the compound object itself, while the child items are the individual pieces of content that make up the compound object.

+This field is filled with the object ID of the item you want to set as the parent/compound object for the current item, making the current item a child of the parent.
+Multiple child items can have the same parent, allowing all child items with the same parent to appear together within the same parent item.
+If the field is left blank, it indicates that the object has no parents.
+Usually, parent objects have no parents.

+Each child contains information describing themselves, while the parent items describe the compound object as a whole.

+To get started, add the parent item and child items onto the metadata spreadsheet based on the guidelines in [*Formatting the Metadata*](#formatting-the-metadata).

+After adding parentid and indicating relationships within files, set the display_template or format value of the parent object to compound_object.
+If all items being added to the compound objects are images, set the value to multiple to create a multiple object, as they are used to display a set of images.

+Now that the spreadsheet is set up to contain coumpound objects, you can now start [uploading the metadata](#uploading-the-metadata) in order to see changes.

+#### Oral Histories
+Oral histories are audio files that can be added to the archive.
+These files usually come with a transcript; therefore, it is good to make them compound objects.
+Additionally, oral histories require more metadata fields to be filled out.

+the rest is TBD